blutjens/awesome-MIT-ai-for-climate-change/README.md

 Finding professors in machine learning and climate change is difficult, because they are spread across various departments and research a wide breadth of optics.
 Whether you're applying for graduate school, look for collaborators, or inspiring projects - this list is intended to get you started by finding the right people.

 This is a safe, open, and inclusive community.
-The list is most surely incomplete, so please add your favorite professors through commenting in an issue or creating a pull request.
+The list is most surely incomplete, so please add your favorite researchers through commenting in an issue or creating a pull request.

 <img src="mit-earth-logo.png" alt="MIT logo with an Earth in brackets" width="20%">